Are you hoarding more stuff than you need? Here’s where to donate preloved items and household goods.

 What: Donate your clothes at multiple drop off locations around Singapore, or arrange for a free home collection if you have over 10kg of recyclables to give away.
 Perks are also available to reward your good deeds: refer your friends and get 10% discount at one of our fave online boutiques Zerrin when any of them recycle with Green Square or get 20% off the conscious fashion store Zhai for your donation.

-Green Square, multiple locations including United Square and Tanglin Mall.
+Green Square, multiple locations including The Green Collective at Kinex, United Square and Tanglin Mall.

 HOME: Donate to migrant workers in shelters